poseidonos/air/docs/user_guide.md

 2. build SPDK
 3. build PoseidonOS

-The build shell is in the file `"pos_root_dir/lib/build_pos_lib.sh"`.
-When you try to run like this `"./build_pos_lib.sh all"`, 1 & 2 build sequence will be done.
+The build shell is in the file `"pos_root_dir/lib/build_lib.sh"`.
 After it succeed, you can build PoseidonOS as usual.
 The usecase AIR with PoseidonOS is handled in AIR Tutorial.

 ## 3. API